FK Senica

 FK Senica ([ˈseɲitsa]) is a Slovak football team, based in the town of Senica.
 The club was founded in 1921.
+The club last played in the Slovak First Football League, before being declared bankrupt in May 2022.

 History

 FK Senica was founded in 1921.
 Newly created partition was rapidly progressed, but the boom dampened dark period World War II.
 World war almost destroyed football in Senica.
 Pšurný Rudolf, who was the chairman has already pre-war club, but do not allow the city faded football.
 The club was organized matches and tournaments.
 After the war he began the sport Zahorie to bloom again.

 The 1962 in club annals written in bold letters.
 Football team got to use a new stadium.
 He serves footballer today.
 Opening of the sports complex was associated with a charity match between footballers from Senica district and the then vice-champion of the world from Chile in a convoy with Jozef Adamec.

 Senica as the years gather on the sports field more and more respect.
 We were successful in the lower leagues even glasses.
 Between the absolute leader is introduced premiere in 2009–10 season, when the club began a new era.